 To investigate the agreement between raters on their ratings of the artifacts, we examined the Intraclass Correlation (ICC) for the raters for each rubric category.
-ICC measures the common correlation among the raters' ratings for each artifact, so it provided a quantitative metric of agreement between the raters for both the original data and the subset where all raters reviewed the same artifacts.
+Since ICC measures the common correlation among the raters' ratings for each artifact, it allowed us to find a quantitative metric of agreement between the raters for both the original data and the subset where all raters reviewed the same artifacts.
 The Percent Exact Agreement (PAE) was also considered for each pair of raters within each rubric category.
-PAE provided more specific information than ICC since it allowed shows how much two raters agreed in a specific category and which rater contributes to the general disagreement among all raters.
-However, since PAE requires that both raters reviewed the same artifact, this metric was only calculated for the subset of the data where there was overlap by raters for a specific artifact.
+PAE provided more specific information than ICC since it allowed us to see which category that two specific raters agreed or disagreed on, and which rater contributes to the general disagreement across all raters.
+However, since PAE requires that both raters reviewed the same artifact, this metric was only calculated for the subset of the data rather than the full data set.